JRPang/Stock_analysis/README.md

-# Stock_analysis: Kuala Lumpur Stock Exchange(Malaysia Stock Market)
+# Stock analysis: Kuala Lumpur Stock Exchange(Malaysia Stock Market)

 Screen out potential stocks listed on Malaysia stock market using quantitative analysis.
-The stock list and historical stock prices scrapped from <https://www.investing.com/>, used to find out the stocks with high growth potential and low risk.
+The stock list and historical prices scrapped from <https://www.investing.com/> are used to find out the stocks with high growth potential and low risk.

-In order to balance the good historical performance and investment diversification, correlation among the potential stocks are assessed in this analysis.
+In order to balance the good historical performance and investment diversification, correlations among the potential stocks are assessed in this analysis.
 A diversification strategy can help you achieve more consistent returns over time and reduce your overall investment risk.

-Additionally, two additive time series model are built to predict and compare the future values of potential stock pairs.
-Prophet package developed by Facebook Data Science team are used to build the additive time series model, more information about this package can be found at <https://github.com/facebook/prophet/tree/v0.3/python/fbprophet>.
+Additionally, two additive time series models are built to predict and compare the future values of potential stock pairs.
+Prophet package developed by Facebook Data Science team is used to build the additive time series model, more information about this package can be found at <https://github.com/facebook/prophet/tree/v0.3/python/fbprophet>.

 ## Important Links for web scrapping: